 Actually, that’s not a strong enough metaphor.
 You will HEMORRHAGE money.
 Ok no, what’s even worse than that?
 If you could get waterboarded then die a slow torturous death from spending money, that is what would happen.

 5. Everyone claims to be broke but everyone also has a $900 Canada Goose coat.

 6. FOMO is on a whole new level.

 I thought I outgrew FOMO at 31.
 I would be at home Netflixing in sweatpants and see people out partying, and feel completely content.
 NOT IN NEW YORK.
-Every moment I spend on the couch, I’m thinking of all the awesome stuff happening around the city I’m missing out on, wishing I got invited to all the cool events like I did in Atlanta (F you Aaron Chewning), and essentially just feeling like a huge loser.
+Every moment I spend on the couch, I’m thinking of all the awesome stuff happening around the city I’m missing out on, wishing I got invited to all the cool events like I did in Atlanta, and essentially just feeling like a huge loser.
 (Don’t feel sorry for me though; I just got HBO.)

 7. There’s always a catch.

 If you find an amazing apartment in an awesome neighborhood within (or under) your budget, didn’t blow anybody for it, and think it’s too good to be true………..OH SISTER, IT IS.
 Just trust me on this one.

 8. Sending your laundry out will change your life.